Waterfall Charts in PowerPoint: The Complete Guide for Consultants

 - Limit to 7-10 bars — group minor categories to reduce noise

-- Add-ins save significant time — especially for recurring charts
+- Native PowerPoint has limitations — add-ins save significant time for recurring charts

 For consultants building waterfall charts regularly, the right tools matter.
 A chart that should take 30 seconds shouldn't take 30 minutes.
+Explore Deckary's waterfall chart capabilities with Excel linking and automatic connectors.

 Build consulting slides in seconds